4ms/metamodule/docs/firmware-loading.md

 Updating the bootloaders is done via loading a release file that has "-bl-" in the name, where the release tag is `firmware-v2.0.0-dev-2` or later.

+#### Loading firmware

-2) Power off and back on (full power-cycle is required).
+Power off and back on (full power-cycle is required).

-The console will show:
+The UART console will show:

 ```
 Freeze pin detected active: booting from DDR